InquisitiveOjas/ROS/README.md

       $ rosdep install --from_paths . --ignore-src -y

 src is not the only space in your workspace: there is also the 'devel' space.
 This contains all binary executables from your src spaces.

+Topic type is an abstract idea that acquires or inherits the ROS message type that is to be exchanged between nodes.

+ROS also supports derived message types.

+Nodes can process and share information through topics.
+The information they pass through these topics needs to be structured in some way, to make it actually usable.
+Such a structure is known as a data structure.
+In ROS, we can abstract these data structures as ROS message types.
+Common data structures in ROS are for example floats, integers, and strings.

+In ROS, we can easily combine multiple data structures using derived message types.
+For example, to represent a position in 3D space we will need 3 floating point values: X, Y and Z. The derived message type will then be a struct of three floating point numbers: {float x, float y, float z}.

+These (derived) message types are defined in message files.
+These message files are typically located in <ros_package_name>/msg, with the filename <NewMessageType>.msg.